 Located right on the edge of the Scenic Rim, the Queen Mary Falls Caravan Park contains some pretty stunning views as well as serving as a gateway to the surrounding area.
 The park itself is designed to allow you to escape from the trappings of modern life: there are no TVs in the cabins and mobile reception is limited.
 All that means is that when you’re camping you’re really getting back to nature, no cheeky Netflix sessions allowed.
 The park is also home to a café, dishing up burgers and Devonshire tea, if you decide braving the camp kitchen is just a little bit beyond you.
 Of course, dogs are totally welcomed.
 Pro tip: base yourself at the park and head out along a scenic drive to the nearby wineries for a complete getaway experience.
 Don’t worry, you can thank us later.

-Tamborine Mountain Caravan and Camping Park
+Tamborine Mountain Caravan Park

 Tamborine Mountain is where people who like the country and adventure activities go for the weekend and we couldn’t agree more.
 The existence of the Tamborine Mountain Caravan and Camping Park means that your beloved doggo can come too.
 Based in the iconic Thunderbird Park, the Tamborine Mountain Caravan and Camping Park is located right next to a number of activities to get your heart pumping, including horse riding, laser skirmish and the Tree Top Challenge.
 Hop into the car and a plethora of activities open up, including the highly-recommended glowworm cave and skywalk.
 And don’t even get us started on the campsite itself (we like trees, okay).
 But be careful, dogs are allowed but subject to conditions, so make sure your pup is on its best behaviour before you begin your weekend vacay.

 Murphy’s Creek Escape